Ildar1/RQCODE_tutorial/README.md

 By following these steps, you will successfully integrate the password lockout functionality into the RQCODE framework.

 ### Example Implementation
-For reference, you can check the implementation of a similar requirement in the [PasswordUpdateRequirement](https://github.com/Ildar1/RQCODE_tutorial/blob/main/PasswordUpdateRequirement).
+For reference, you can check the implementation of a requirement in the [PasswordLockoutRequirement](https://github.com/Ildar1/RQCODE_tutorial/blob/main/PasswordLockoutRequirement.java).
 You might use it as a guide for your own implementation.

 ### Run the Main Class